-"LM"P1 - The most 'open' class and the fastest, petrol or diesel, from which the overall winner will likely come.
-Fuel capacity is limited to 75 litres petrol and 65 litres diesel.
+LMP1 - The most 'open' class and the fastest, petrol or diesel, from which the overall winner will likely come.
+This class is designated mainly to 'factory' teams.
+Fuel capacity is limited to 75 litres petrol and 60 litres diesel.
 Engine size limits are: